 - Review admission requirements below to determine if you are eligible to apply

-- Submit online application with (non-refundable)
+- Submit online application (non-refundable)

-- Upload all supporting documents using the McGill Online Admissions System at: uApply
+- Upload all supporting documents using the McGill Online Admissions System

-- Receive offer of admission by email
+- Receive offer of admission on online admissions system.

-- Accept offer of admission via MINERVA
+- Accept offer of admission on online admissions system.

 - 6 credits in cellular and molecular biology or biochemistry;